Kestrel Gold (CVE:KGC) Shares Down 14.3% – Here’s What Happened

-Shares of Kestrel Gold Inc. (CVE:KGC – Get Free Report) were down 14.3% during mid-day trading on Friday .
+Kestrel Gold Inc. (CVE:KGC – Get Free Report) traded down 14.3% during trading on Saturday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 107,376 shares were traded during trading, an increase of 90% from the average daily volume of 56,389 shares.
+107,376 shares traded hands during mid-day trading, an increase of 90% from the average session volume of 56,389 shares.
 The stock had previously closed at C$0.04.

 About Kestrel Gold